Kash4299/Music-api/README.md

 - **1. Clone the repository**: git clone <repository_url>

-- **2. Install dependencies**: /dockerrun.sh
+- **2. Install dependencies**: run : /dockerrun.sh

 ### Configuration

 1. System Configuration:

-- Create file config.json from config.json.example at folder config of reposity.
+- Create file 'config.json' from 'config.json.example' in folder config.

+2. Mongodb Configuration:

+- If you want to use MongoDB Atlas instead of the system's MongoDB, you can replace the 'mongodb_uri' in the file 'config.json' with your MongoDB URI from MongoDB Atlas

 ### Running the API